Reshmitj/Reshmitj/README.md

 ## About me

 Hi, my name is Reshmi; I m from Tamilnadu, India.
 I have completed my Bachelor degree in Robotics and Automation Engineering from PSG College of Technology.
-I'm pursuing a master's degree in applied computer science at Northwest Missouri State University.
+I'm pursuing a master's degree in Computer and Information Science at Southern Arkansas University.

 My goal is to become a full-stack Java developer. .I am interested in learning new languages and enhance my skills.
-I love to cook and eat; I play badminton; I exercise; and I love photography.
+I love to cook and eat; I play Chess; I exercise; and I love photography.

 ## Things I am passionate about